kgsnipes/access-control/Readme.md

 - Hierarchial usergroups.
 - Easy integration with Spring Security.
 The API provides custom UserDetailsService and PasswordEncoder.
 - Simple Flat Data Structure for ease of customization and easy of portability.
-- Bulk import operations supported with CSV.
+- Bulk import & export operations supported for all data models with CSV format.
-- Reporting of the changelog for auditing purposes.
+- Reporting of the changelog for auditing purposes CSV and PDF formats supported.
--

 **Getting Started with this API is very easy**
 ```